Athexhacker/F-SOCIETY/README.md

 ## SPECIAL UPDATE OF 2025 .

-## NEW UPDATED VERSION ON 21 December SUNDAY 2025.
+## NEW UPDATED VERSION ON 22 December MONDAY 2025.
-1. 1 New Toolkit Added.
+1. New Toolkits Added.
 2. New Tools Added.
 3. Cool And Animated Banners & Installation Process.
 4. AND THIS UPDATE IS OUR LAST UPDATE OF 2025 .